pi-base/data/spaces/S000185/README.md

 ---
 uid: S000185
-name: Compact semi-Hausdroff non-KC space
+name: Compact semi-Hausdorff non-KC space
 ---

 A coarsening of the topology given in {S97}.
 Consider